onemorepereira/bike-finder/README.md

 I am officially tired for scanning MTB online stores for available bikes.
 Going the lazy route.

+## What does this atrocity do?

+This project uses a bit of crude Python, Firefox Selenium WebDriver and Docker to headlessly navigate to a set list of online bike stores, using pre-filtered catalogue URLs, scraping the results of bikes and prices.
+And finally presenting them back to you in tabular format.

+### Why did I do this?

+Primarily because I am tired of repeating myself over and over again.
+I much rather let the pigeons inside my workstation (or yours) do the work instead.
+Also, ***because why not***?

 ## Instructions

 ### Clone and Build